yujianyuanhaha/DQN-DSA/README.md

 --------------------------------------------------------------------------
 # Notice
-1. When assign new number of channels and DQN node exist, need to restart the IPython console
+1. When assign new number of channels and DQN node exist, need to restart the IPython console, exist pop size umatch error.
+While would not happen in raw terminal.
 2. mdpNode would meet compuation constraint when number of channel over 10.